flashblaze/flashblaze-website/src/posts/2020-04-07-real-time-post-views.md

 export default incrementViews;
 ```

-This basically creates a reference of database to and creates an entry of `id` under views.
+This basically creates a reference of database at `/views` and creates an entry of `id` under views.
 Different ids will create additional entries and will update the view whenever the function is called.

 `ref.transaction()` is used to modify the data at the location.
 In our case `views` of `id` are incremented.